 The primary purpose of the interfund transfers out of the general fund and into the other governmental funds was to finance basic operations of the district that are not directly funded.
-The primary reason for the transfer out of the other governmental funds is the indirect cost allocation from the general fund.
+The primary reason for the transfer out of the other governmental funds is the indirect cost allocation from the general fund and other transfers for debt service purposes.